alexbmoreira/django-postgres-vue-tutorial/README.md

         run: make run-lint
 ```

 > The `run: make run-lint` line runs from the makefile created earlier.
 If you didn't add a makefile, just add the command to run the script.
-Because of the `set -e` flag, our push will abort on lint errors. -->
+Because of the `set -e` flag, our push will abort on lint errors.

+Now on every push Github actions will tell you if there are lint errors that need to be corrected.

 ----